mseemann/angular2-mdl/README.md

-Angular 4, 5 components, directives and styles based on material design lite https://getmdl.io (v: 1.3.0).
+Angular 5 components, directives and styles based on material design lite https://getmdl.io (v: 1.3.0).
 This package assumes that you are building an Angular app with TypeScript.
 Angular CLI makes it even easier but isn't required.

+> **If you are looking for a stable Angular 4 compatible version please refer to this branch: https://github.com/mseemann/angular2-mdl/tree/angular4.  `master` is compatible with Angular 5.**

-> **If you are looking for a stable Angular 2 compatible version please refer to this branch: https://github.com/mseemann/angular2-mdl/tree/angular2.  `master` is compatible with Angular 4.**
+> **If you are looking for a stable Angular 2 compatible version please refer to this branch: https://github.com/mseemann/angular2-mdl/tree/angular2.  `master` is compatible with Angular 5.**

 [![Build Status](https://travis-ci.org/mseemann/angular2-mdl.svg?branch=master)](https://travis-ci.org/mseemann/angular2-mdl)
 [![CircleCI](https://circleci.com/gh/mseemann/angular2-mdl/tree/master.svg?style=shield)](https://circleci.com/gh/mseemann/angular2-mdl/tree/master)